 Many states have laws similar to the WARN Act, which can vary significantly from the federal WARN Act.
 For example, in some states, like New York, you may be entitled to 90 days’ advance notice of a mass layoff or plant closing.
 To find out more about WARN and any protections your state provides, see State Laws on Plant Closings.

 Questions for Your Attorney

-- I found a new but lower-paying job after getting a WARN notice from my old employer.
-It's now opening a new plant.
-Does it have to offer me a job at the plant?
+- After being laid off and getting a WARN notice from my old employer, I heard that it has decided to open a new plant.
+Does my former employer have to offer me a job at the new plant?